MortenSkoed/Thesis/README.md

  - **"Forecasting house price growth rates in the US using univariate statistical- and tree-based machine learning models"**

-_All different python scripts contains comments so the individual scripts can be understood.
-If you want to recreate scripts, you need to manually changes uploads as well as savining files produced from scripts, as the repository was made in Google Colab._
+_All different python scripts contain comments so the individual scripts can be understood.
+If you want to recreate scripts, you need to manually changes uploads as well as saving files produced from scripts, as the repository was made in Google Colab._
 # **Folders in repository**

 The repository is split into 3 different folders.
 We will describe functionalities of each folder subsequently.